caiogbb/Appsilon_test/README.md

 - [x] Implemented the App using shinyModules
 - [x] Unit tests have been added for the most important functions and cover edge cases
 - [x] Beautiful UI Skill was made available using the help of the Fresh library, available on CRAN
-- [x] Infrastructure skill was developed, considering that the application was deployed on my personal machine on AWS
+- [x] Infrastructure skill was developed, considering that the application was deployed on my personal machine on AWS (see, http://3.144.225.25:3838/Appsilon_test/)

 ## Instructions for New Developers